Wills and Bequests

 Chicago, IL 60606

-The Claretians are tax exempt by virtue of a group ruling issued by the United States Treasury Department, Internal Revenue Service, with respect to the tax status of organization listed in the 2014 Official Catholic Directory under Claretian Missionaries.
+The St. Jude League is tax exempt by virtue of a group ruling issued by the United States Treasury Department, Internal Revenue Service, with respect to the tax status of organization listed in the Official Catholic Directory under Claretian Missionaries.